YehudaTaylor/learn-hebrew-in-context/README.md

 ## Usage

 1. **Install and Enable**: Install the extension and ensure it's enabled
-2. **Add Vocabulary**: Use the popup to add English-Hebrew word pairs
+2. **Add Vocabulary**: Use the popup to manually add English-Hebrew word pairs, or...
-3. **Browse Naturally**: Visit any website - English words in your vocabulary will be replaced with Hebrew
+3. **Auto-Add Words**: Simply shift+click any English word on any webpage and it's automatically translated to Hebrew and added to your vocabulary!
-4. **Learn Interactively**: Hover over Hebrew words to see the English translation
+4. **Browse Naturally**: Visit any website - English words in your vocabulary will be replaced with Hebrew
-5. **Expand Vocabulary**: Shift+click any word on a page to add it to your vocabulary
+5. **Learn Interactively**: Hover over Hebrew words to see the English translation
 6. **Track Progress**: View statistics and learning progress in the popup

 ## Architecture